 In late March 2021, site engineers found a leak in the liner of the Piney Point reservoir pond, where millions of gallons of polluted water from phosphate mining operations were being stored.

 Mining activity at Piney Point, located in Manatee County, halted nearly 20 years ago after the mine owners went bankrupt, but leftover contaminants were still being stored on the site.

 Phosphate is mined from the ground to be processed into fertilizer.
 The liner was meant to stop the polluted water from getting into groundwater, which millions of Floridians rely on for drinking and household use.
 Managers had known for years the liner was in bad shape before the current leak was discovered.

-Florida State Senator Jim Boyd introduced an amendment to the state budget April 7 that would allocate $3 million to the effort, but total remediation could cost up to $200 million.
-Florida Gov. Ron DeSantis said Tuesday that he would also redirect $15.4 million from the existing FDEP budget toward the cleanup.
+In April 2021, the pumping was halted to allow officials to use technology to treat the remaining water before releasing more.
+Florida State Senator Jim Boyd introduced an amendment to the state budget April 7 that would allocate $3 million to the effort, but officials noted that total remediation could cost up to $200 million.
+Florida Gov. Ron DeSantis said that he would also redirect $15.4 million from the Florida Department of Environmental Protection’s existing budget toward the cleanup.

 Why it matters.

 There are 27 phosphate mines in Florida, but only nine are currently active.
 After processing phosphate, materials like uranium, thorium, radium and a gas called radon are left behind along with wastewater.
 The mixture of solid wastes is called phosphogypsum, and it is normally stored in piles, or stacks.
 The polluted water is normally stored in big reservoirs with liners, like at Piney Point.

 The Florida Department of Environmental Protection said the Piney Point water was not radioactive.
 However, conservation organizations say the elevated levels of nitrogen and phosphorus that are in the water that was pumped into Tampa Bay are still concerning.